mbatuhanceri/Pytorch-UNet-HumanNet/README.md

 # Setup
 - Custom UNet architecture is used.
 - Pytorch framework is used.
-- used language is pyton.
+- Used language is python.
 - The dataset collected from a geme named Arma 3.
 - There are binary masks of humans in dataset.
 - Algorithms tested with RTX 3070 and i5-11600k.